Zimbra/zimbra-zimlet-rocketchat/README.md

    apt install nginx
    systemctl enable nginx

-   # apply the config in /etc/nginx/sites-enabled/default
+Modify the config in `/etc/nginx/sites-enabled/default` as per the example in proxy-config folder.

    systemctl start nginx

 ## Setting up Zimbra
 For this you need to set-up the Java server extension copy it from https://github.com/Zimbra-Community/zimbra-rocket/releases to /opt/zimbra/lib/ext/rocket/rocket.jar ( and make sure this is the only jar in this folder) then create a text file /opt/zimbra/lib/ext/rocket/config.properties with the contents: